-- PEO has a legislative mandate under the Professional Engineers Act to regulate the practice of engineering in the public interest - The self-regulating engineering profession-comprising 90,000 professionals-has been successfully serving and protecting the public for more almost 100 years - PEO has unique knowledge and expertise and it is in the best interest of government to consult with it before considering any new policy directions that may have the potential to impact the regulations of the practice of professional engineering.
+- PEO has a legislative mandate under the Professional Engineers Act to regulate the practice of engineering in the public interest - The self-regulating engineering profession-comprising 90,000 professionals-has been successfully serving and protecting the public for over100 years since PEO's founding in 1922. - PEO has unique knowledge and expertise and it is in the best interest of the government to consult with it before considering any new policy directions that may have the potential to impact the regulations of the practice of professional engineering.

-In keeping with these key messages, Council will adopt position statements to provide spokespersons with background information on issues of importance to the profession.
+In keeping with these key messages, PEO Council will adopt position statements to provide spokespersons with background information on issues of importance to the profession.
 The position statements are intended to help illustrate the role of PEO and the engineering profession in protecting the public interest.

 Spokespersons can refer to their personal experiences that relate to the regulatory issues addressed by the statements in their discussions with MPPs.
 Copies of the statements can be provided to the MPP.